-The area covered by NHS Highland is home to almost 50% of the Gaelic speakers in Scotland.
-And whilst the NHS Eileanan Siar (Western Isles) Board area remains the stronghold for Gaelic language (from Lewis in the north down to Barra in the south), we, in NHS Highland, provide a number of services for people living there, particularly through Raigmore Hospital in Inverness, which plays a key role in the healthcare of many Western Isles patients.
+The area covered by NHS Highland is home to almost 50% of the Gaelic speakers.
+And whilst the NHS Eileanan Siar (Western Isles) Board area remains the stronghold for Gaelic language (from Lewis in the north down to Barra in the south), we, in NHS Highland, provide a number of services for people living there, including Raigmore Hospital in Inverness, which plays a key role in the healthcare of many Western Isles patients.